-- •Clean the affected area with a good detergent and fresh water - •Remove stubborn stains or discoloration by gently wet sanding the affected areas with 600 grit "wet or dry" sandpaper.
-Always sand in one direction.
+- •Clean the affected area with a good detergent. - •Remove stubborn stains or discoloration by gently wet sanding the affected areas with 600 grit "wet or dry" sandpaper.
+ALWAYS SAND IN ONE DIRECTION.
 Use plenty of water and sand curves in the same direction.
 Dry the area to make sure all the discoloration has been removed.
-Repeat this process if necessary. - •Buff using a polishing compound suitable for fiberglass, an electrically or pneumatically operated buffer at low speed (1750-2250 RPM), and an 8-inch lamb's wool pad.
+Repeat this process if necessary. - •Buff using a polishing compound suitable for fiberglass, an electric buffer (1750-1800 RPM), and an 8-inch lamb's wool pad.